Issamoh/leetcode-kotlin-solutions/README.md

 # leetcode-kotlin-solutions
-Solutions to some leetcode problemes written in kotlin
+Solutions to some leetcode problems written in kotlin